ameliaabobo/educational-game-design-document-amelia-and-woody/egdd.md

 # What sets this project apart?

-- The environmental protection is increasingly important to all of us.
+- The environmental protection and waste sorting is increasingly important to all of us.
-- We have to raise kids attention to environmental protection, the earlier the better.
+- We have to raise kids attention to waste soring and environmental protection, the earlier the better.
-- The game is based on Delaware Estuary so people are familiar with it.
-- Game are kids friendly with Cartoons and animation.

 # Player Interaction Patterns and Modes